Alto-Services/graphql-time-travel-agency/README.md

 **Goal**: Implement core GraphQL functionality

 1. **Query all travelers** ✅ (Already working)
-2. **Query traveler by ID** - 🔧 TASK: Add a 'traveler' query that takes an 'id' parameter
+2. **Query a traveler by ID** - 🔧 TASK: Add a 'traveler' query that takes an 'id' parameter
 3. **Create a new booking** - 🔧 TASK: Create a mutation that handles booking creation
-4. **BookingError** - 🔧 TASK: Fix the union type resolution issue
+4. **Find why BookingError is not resolving** - 🔧 TASK: Fix the union type resolution issue
-5. **Person interface** - 🔧 TASK: Resolve the Person interface to distinguish Traveler vs Guide
+5. **Implement the Person interface** - 🔧 TASK: Resolve the Person interface to distinguish Traveler vs Guide
-6. **Get traveler's bookings** - 🔧 TASK: Implement resolver chains for the traveler's active bookings
+6. **Get a traveler's bookings** - 🔧 TASK: Implement resolver chains for the traveler's active bookings
+7. **Get bookings for an authenticated user** - 🔧 TASK: Implement authentication and authorization for the bookings query
-7. **Get traveler's name in all CAPs** - 🔧 TASK: Implement resolver argument handling
+8. **Get the traveler's name in all CAPs** - 🔧 TASK: Implement resolver argument handling  for the traveler query
-8. **Optimize database calls** - 🔧 TASK: Solve the n+1 problem
+9. **Optimize database calls for a booking** - 🔧 TASK: Solve the n+1 problem for the booking query

 ## 💡 Pro Tips